Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Twitter

 Twitter is a social media platform where users share thoughts and ideas in 140 characters or less.
 It’s also a great place to monitor your brand, products, and campaigns.
 For the best monitoring, you need the Twitter Firehose.
-With it, you can track mentions of your brand name or products in real-time.
+With it, you can track mentions of your brand name or products in real time.

 You can also use queries to monitor your engagement levels for new campaigns and compare them with past benchmarks.
 Share of voice is a measurement tool for social media marketing campaigns and how they compare with the rest of the industry.
 To track your social channels, the share of voice, and content performance, use tools like Sprout Social or Raven Tools.

 US Twitter users are generally more educated than the average US population; there’s a median age of 40 on US Twitter.
-Brands often react to major news within minutes of them happening.
+Brands often react to major news within minutes of it happening.
 So if you’re looking to stay ahead of the curve, keep an eye on what’s happening on Twitter first!

-Channels like Twitter make it perfect for customer support and marketing initiatives because they offer transparency into what people are saying about your brand-and complaints account for only 3% of all tweets mentioning brands*.
-The potential upside is increased customer satisfaction and a lower risk of damaging business reputation from negative sentiment.
+Channels like Twitter make it perfect for customer support and marketing initiatives because they offer transparency into what people are saying about your brand complaints account for only 3% of all tweets mentioning brands*.
+The potential upside is increased customer satisfaction and a lower risk of damaging the business reputation from negative sentiment.

 *Source: Forrester Research, Inc. “Twitter Conversation: The State of the Social Customer Relationship” (2013)